vesper-framework/vesper/docs/javascript/advanced-tutorial.md

 ### Adding relations

+Using TypeORM you can create one-to-one, one-to-many, many-to-one and many-to-many relations between your entities.
+Scepter automatically resolves all your relations when you request them.

-Let's add a new model called `Category` and create a many-to-many relation between `Post` and `Category`.
+Let's create a new model called `Category` and add a many-to-many relation between `Post` and `Category`.
 First, create a new `src/schemas/model/Category.graphql` schema file:

 ```graphql